raasakh/BitcoinAddressGenerator/README.md

 **Bitcoin (BTC) Address:** `3Ctmurhy18PmkTKPa2s7PjfAKzR8ZBj8Na`

 ## License
-**BitcoinKeyGenerator** is licensed under the Apache License, Version 2.0.
+**BitcoinAddressGenerator** is licensed under the Apache License, Version 2.0.
 You are free to use, modify, and distribute the library in compliance with the license.

 Copyright (C) 2024 Luca Soltoggio - https://www.lucasoltoggio.it/